devxtra-community/healix/README.md

 Healix follows a microservices architecture with an **API Gateway pattern**.
 Services communicate through **REST APIs** for synchronous operations and **RabbitMQ** for asynchronous, event-driven workflows.

-## Architecture Overview

-Healix follows a microservices architecture with an API Gateway pattern.

-## Architecture Overview

 ```text
 ┌─────────────┐
 │   Next.js   │